When it helps Trump, the Supreme Court suddenly cares a lot about the Voting Rights Act

 Commerce Secretary Wilbur Ross, who oversees the Census Bureau, wrote in March 2018 that the citizenship question was needed for “more effective enforcement” of the VRA.
 The conservative justices seemed sympathetic to this claim, even though their 2013 ruling in Shelby County v.
 Holder significantly weakened the law by neutering the requirement that states with a history of discrimination clear any voting changes with the federal government.

 “Do you think it wouldn’t help voting rights enforcement?”
 Chief Justice John Roberts asked Barbara Underwood, the former New York attorney general, on Tuesday during oral arguments over a lawsuit brought by New York and 17 other states challenging the citizenship question.
-Roberts called the collection of citizenship data “a critical element” for the enforcement of voting rights cases.
+Roberts called the collection of citizenship data “the critical element” for the enforcement of voting rights cases.
 His question was echoed by Justice Brett Kavanaugh.

-“The evidence before [Ross] was that it wouldn’t lead to better voting rights enforcement,” Underwood responded.
+“The evidence before [Ross] was that it would not give better citizenship information,” Underwood responded.

 Indeed, lawyers for the states challenging the citizenship question, along with groups like the ACLU, argued that the citizenship question would harm the very minority communities the Voting Rights Act was designed to protect.
-The citizenship question “will cause an undercount of noncitizens and Hispanics, to the detriment of the places where they live,” Underwood said.
+The citizenship question “will cause a decline in the response rate of non-citizens and Hispanics, to the detriment of the states and localities where they live,” Underwood said.

 If the census case follows the same pattern as other contested voting rights cases, the Supreme Court’s conservative majority is likely to uphold the question.
 Approving the citizenship question by invoking the Voting Rights Act would be a bitter irony for the communities of color that stand to lose the most from an unfair and inaccurate census.